PECOS-packages/PECOS/design/instr-program-mvp.md

 ## 1. Goal and reference

-The MVP constructs one distance-three, Z-basis, CX-syndrome surface-memory experiment, resolves statically linked Rust implementations, composes a portable `ProtocolProgram`, and lowers it to a normalized `TickCircuit`.
+The MVP constructs one distance-three, Z-basis, CX-syndrome surface-memory experiment, links its instruction declarations to Rust definitions, resolves Rust implementations, composes a portable `ProtocolProgram`, and lowers it to a normalized `TickCircuit`.

 The existing Python surface stack is the migration oracle: